Skip to content

 Boot from the installation media

 1. Plug the installation media into your computer while it’s powered off.
+This may mean inserting it into a slot or attaching via USB.

 2. Access the boot menu of your computer.
 The key to access the boot menu varies from one computer to another, but it’s usually F2, F10, F12, Delete, Esc, or F1.